spacetelescope/PyFITS/docs/source/users_guide/users_headers.rst

 Also, there is no "=" at the 9th column after CONTINUE.
 In the first example, the entire 240 characters is treated by PyFITS as a single card.
 So, if it is the nth card in a header, the (n+1)th card refers to the next keyword, not the next CONTINUE card.
-These keywords having long string values can be accessed and updated just like regular keywords.
+As such, CONTINUE cards are transparently handled by PyFITS as a single logical card, and it's generally not necessary to worry about the details of the format.
+Keywords that resolve to a set of CONTINUE cards can be accessed and updated just like regular keywords.

 HIERARCH Cards